BOOKS AND WRITING

 Having nothing better to do, I decided I’d remain until the bitter end.
 Feeling a tad low one day and worrying about my future, I went to buy a Sales reps’ magazine– only to discover there was nothing to be found on the shelves.

 There was an obvious gap in a potentially huge market.
-I had a light bulb moment – I would create such a magazine aimed at folks like me wanting to read about suits and ties, phones and gadgets, hotels and cars, sandwiches and coffee – and of course jobs.
+I had a light-bulb moment – I would create such a magazine aimed at folks like me wanting to read about suits and ties, phones and gadgets, hotels and cars, sandwiches and coffee – and of course jobs.
 I had no clue as to how to do that, but fortunately I met Steve, a local man with a longstanding career in publishing and journalism.
 He liked the concept and together we gave birth to ‘CoatHanger’ – so-called because of the sales rep’s stereotypical image of their jacket hanging in the back of their Mondeo.

 Lucky break followed lucky break, including me getting on the telly to promote the magazine’s launch.
 For a whacky publicity stunt we found the world’s largest coathanger – a half-ton colossus – emblazoned it with the magazine’s logo and hired an open lorry to drive it up and down the M1.
 It wasn’t long before CoatHanger was on sale throughout Britain’s network of motorway services.

 What fun!
 I found myself being invited to car launches with no extravagant expense spared.
 For example Suzuki took me to drive their Vitara around Nürburgring.
 Volvo invited me to Nice with their V70.
 And the icing on the cake – being flown out to Barcelona in Ford’s private jet to review their new Fiesta.
-My God, I thought; how did I get here, sharing the experience with ‘proper’ writers?
-I marvelled at how on earth I’d become one of them.

 Eventually, with the rising internet the demand for physical publications fell, CoatHanger coughed and spluttered to a gradual end – but not before a book deal was offered to reproduce our ever-popular ‘Bite Size Sales Tips’ in book form.